The Brain Tumor Sequence Registration (BraTS-Reg) Challenge: Establishing Correspondence Between Pre-Operative and Follow-up MRI Scans of Diffuse Glioma Patients: Challenge Description

 \subsection{Landmark Annotation Protocol}

-The clinical experts of our team (H.A., M.B., B.W., J.S., E.C., J.R., S.A., M.M.) were provided with the segmentation of intra-tumor parts (i.e., the tumor core that is the potentially resectable region \cite{bakas2018identifying}) and specific instructions of a common annotation protocol.
-Specifically, for each pre-operative scan, an expert places $\chi$ landmarks near the tumor (within 30mm) and $\psi$ landmarks far from the tumor (beyond 30mm).
-Subsequently, the expert identifies the corresponding landmarks in the post-operative scan.
-The landmarks are defined on anatomically distinct locations, such as blood vessel bifurcations, the anatomical shape of the cortex, and anatomical landmarks of the midline of the brain.
-Fig. \ref{Annotation_example} shows a sample landmark point marked in baseline scan along with the location of its corresponding landmark in the follow-up scan.
-The total number of landmarks ($\chi$+$\psi$) vary for each case between 6 and 50.
-The annotators are given the flexibility to use their preferred tool (including MIPAV, CaPTk, and ITK-SNAP) for making the annotations and we then convert all of them into a common .csv format.
+The clinical experts of our team (H.A., M.B., B.W., J.S., E.C., J.R., S.A., M.M.) were provided with the segmentation of the tumor core (i.e., the potentially resectable region) and with specific annotation instructions.
+Specifically, for each pre-operative scan, an expert placed $\chi$ number of landmarks near the tumor (within $30 mm$) and $\psi$ number of landmarks far from the tumor (beyond $30 mm$).
+Subsequently, the expert identified the corresponding landmarks in the post-operative follow-up scan.
+For the data used in the longitudinal analyses, the corresponding landmarks were identified by the experts in the second follow-up scans as well.
+The landmarks were defined on anatomically distinct locations, such as blood vessel bifurcations and anatomical landmarks of the midline of the brain.
+Fig. \ref{Annotation_example} shows a sample landmark point marked in the baseline scan along with the location of its corresponding landmark in the follow-up scan.
+The total number of landmarks ($\chi$+$\psi$) varied for each case between $6$ and $50$.
+The annotators were given the flexibility to use their preferred tool (including MIPAV \citep{mcauliffe2001medical}, CaPTk \citep{captk}, and ITK-SNAP \citep{yushkevich2016itk}) for making the annotations.
+Finally, the coordinates of the landmark locations were saved into a common comma-separated value (.csv) format.

-In order to assess the inter-rater variability, and offer a gold standard comparison to the participants, a second expert is also used to define landmarks on 20 randomly selected subjects from our testing cohort.
-The complete testing cohort will be double reviewed by the time of the testing phase.
-This second expert considers the landmarks of expert 1 in the pre-operative scans and then defines landmarks only on the follow-up scans, to provide information essential to calculate the inter-rater variability.